MepilLeaf/Nimbus-Custom-Origin/README.md

 Light As Air: If you aren't wearing heavy armor you will run faster and jump higher, which will increases when you are above y level 100.

-Natural Evaporation: Because you are a cloud, tropical biomes with high humidity will make you stronger.
+Natural Evaporation: Because you are a cloud, biomes with high humidity will make you stronger.

 Soft Stomach: Your stomach can't handle meat, so it's probably best you stick to eating other things.